joaquinabian/Octo-Filament-Sensor/README.md

 ## Configuration
 ### GPIO Pin
+* There are two different ways to number the GPIO pins:
+  - BCM (Broadcom) - Correspond to the SOC channel number and represented as GPIOn (i.e GPIO23)
+  - Board (Physical) - the position of the pin on the board.

+  Thus, for example, Board Pin **11** <=> GPIO**17**.
+  Select the numbering mode in the plug-in settings.
-* Choose any free GPIO pin you for data usage, but I would recommend to use GPIO pins without special functionalities like e.g. I2C.
+* Choose any free GPIO data pin, using preferently one with no special functionality like e.g. I2C.
   I use GPIO24 which is next to a ground pin and in front of a 3V3 pin.
   Please check the [documentation](https://www.raspberrypi.org/documentation/usage/gpio/) of your Raspberry Pi version/model.
-* Run the sensor only on 3.3V, because GPIO pins don't like 5V for a long time
+* Run the sensor only on 3.3V, because Raspberry GPIO pins don't like 5V.
 * In [BigTreeTech SmartFilamentSensor Manual](https://github.com/bigtreetech/smart-filament-detection-module/tree/master/manual) on page 12 you can find the functionality of the pins.

-Note: The BTT Pins are labeled as follows
+BTT Pins are labeled as follows:

-S for SIN  <--- signal line (i.e. data source--attach to chosen GPIO pin) G for GND  <--- This is ground
+S for SIN  ---> signal line, to chosen signal GPIO input pin.
+G for GND  ---> To Ground pin.
-V for VDD  <---  +3.3v in
+V for VDD  ---> To +3.3v pin.

-**Attention**
-There are two different modes for GPIO pins:
-* BCM (Broadcom SOC channel) - the numbers after the GPIO label
-* Board - the number of the pin on the board

-E.g.
-* Board Pin **11**
-* BCM GPIO **17**
+The ZHITING LM393 I use, is labelled as follows (see picture above):

+A0 ---> Not used.
+Analogic output.
+D0 ---> Digital signal.
+To chosen signal GPIO input pin.
+GND ---> To Ground pin.
+VCC ---> To +3.3v pin.

 ### Detection time
 Currently, it is necessary to configure a maximum time period no filament movement was detected.